 |Specific Gravity||1.020 - 1.025|

-They are not overly aggressive but males will clash with other Male Green Mandarins.
+They are not overly aggressive but males will clash with other Green Mandarin Dragonet males.

-If kept in smaller tanks with little or no hiding places and little natural food sources they will not survive.
+If kept in smaller tanks with few or no hiding places and little natural food sources they will not survive.
 Diet is the number one killer of this fish in the home aquarium.

-In the ocean they feed on pods (amphipods and copepods) in the aquarium they often starve to death because of the lack of these foods in the tank.
+In the ocean they feed on pods (amphipods and copepods).
+Unfortunately, in the aquarium, they often starve to death because of the lack of these foods in the tank.
 It’s very difficult to supply them with the correct balanced diet.

 That’s why it’s very important to introduce them into a well-established reef aquarium to ensure they have a constant supply of food for them to pick at throughout the day.